Finding Relief for your on-going and long-term tax problems

 There are federal laws in effect that protect you from being left homeless and destitute.
 But, how can the IRS know the circumstances surrounding your financial status?
 And how does the average taxpayer understand what is required to qualify for help?
 Until a working relationship is established, the IRS will proceed with serious collection actions to place levies on your property and bank accounts, place liens on your home and property, and seize your valuable assets.

-You need a qualified expert in your corner to fight the IRS and negotiate a temporary suspension of further collection activity.
-We can then determine your income-to-debt ratio, and review the programs and plans for which you may qualify.
+You need a qualified tax relief specialist in your corner to fight the IRS and negotiate a temporary suspension of further collection activity.
+We can then determine your income-to-debt ratio, and review the federal and state tax relief programs for which you may qualify.

 You will sit down together and review the information available, and then choose which option best suits you.